Family Unification in a Six Dimensional Theory with an Orthogonal Gauge Group

-If we assume that a subgroup $Sp(4)$ of $SU(4)$ is a confining gauge group as QCD in the SM \cite{WZ}, the corresponding decomposition of spinors into the irreducible representations of $Sp(4)$ are as follows \cite{Group1, Group2}.
+If we assume that a subgroup $Sp(4)$ of $SU(4)$ is a confining gauge group as QCD in the SM \cite{WZ}\footnote{$SU(4) \to Sp(4)$ can be possible if we introduce a scalar field in the representation ({\bf 1}, {\bf 6}, any non-zero charge) under $SO(11) \times SU(4) \times U(1)$ unbroken at $x_6=\pi R_6$ fixed point and we construct the double-well potential of the scalar field such as the Higgs potential in the SM, which realizes its VEV. }~ the corresponding decomposition of spinors into the irreducible representations of $Sp(4)$ are as follows \cite{Group1, Group2}.

 Since the massless spinors should correspond to the $Sp(4)$ singlets, we find three massless $\bm{32}$ spinors, which will provide three generations of quarks and leptons in a model of 5D $SO(11)$ gauge-Higgs grand unification.
 In the compactification on the orbifold $S^1/Z_2$ to 4D, we can impose $Z_2$ parity such that the left-handed Weyl fermion ${\bf 16}_L$ is massless, where three generations of the SM fermions are only realized in the zero mode sector and no other massless fermions are present.